entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-versions-faq.md

 ## What format should I use to version my bundle?

-The ECR supports the [semantic versioning 2.0.0](https://semver.org/#semantic-versioning-200), with the possibility to prepend a `v` to the version itself.
+The ECR requires versions to follow the [semantic versioning 2.0.0](https://semver.org/#semantic-versioning-200), with the possibility to prepend a `v` to the version itself.
 Some valid bundle versions are:

 - 1.0
 - v0.1.0-alpha